-Core net income, likewise, grew by 82% from Php15.89 billion in 2022 to Php28.84 billion in 2023.
-Core net income attributable to equity holders of the Parent Company in 2023 amounted to Php28.84 billion, after adding back Php0.16 billion amortization of fair value adjustments arising from various business combinations, and deducting the Php0.06 billion various non-recurring gains by Metro Pacific Investments Corporation's ("MPIC").
-Core net income attributable to equity holders of the Parent Company in 2022 amounted to Php15.89 billion, after deducting the Php2.64 billion net non-recurring gains earned by the Group mainly from Federal Land Inc.'s ("Federal Land") gain on investment in a joint venture, net of non-recurring expenses and Metro Pacific Investments Corporation's ("MPIC") reversal of impairment loss upon the consolidation of one of its investments, and adding back the Php0.17 billion amortization of fair value adjustments arising from various business combinations.
+Core net income, likewise, declined by 2% from Php28.84 billion in 2023 to Php28.14 billion in 2024.
+Core net income attributable to equity holders of the Parent Company in 2024 amounted to Php28.14 billion, after adding back Php0.13 billion amortization of fair value adjustments arising from various business combinations, and deducting the Php0.77 billion share in various non-recurring gains by Metro Pacific Investments Corporation's ("MPIC").
+Core net income attributable to equity holders of the Parent Company in 2023 amounted to Php28.84 billion, after adding back Php0.16 billion amortization of fair value adjustments arising from various business combinations, and deducting the Php0.57 billion gain on bargain purchase on additional acquisition of MPIC shares by the Parent Company and Php0.06 billion share in various non-recurring gains by MPIC.

-The financial statements of Federal Land, Toyota Motor Philippines Corporation ("TMP"), and GT Capital Auto and Mobility Holdings, Inc. ("GTCAM") are consolidated in the financial statements of the Group.
-The investments in other component companies Metropolitan Bank and Trust Company ("Metrobank"), AXA Philippines Life and General Insurance Corporation ("AXA Philippines"), Toyota Financial Services Philippines Corporation ("TFSPC"), MPIC and Sumisho Motor Finance Corporation ("SMFC") are reported through equity accounting.
+The financial statements of Federal Land, Inc. ("Federal Land"), Toyota Motor Philippines Corporation ("TMP"), and GT Capital Auto and Mobility Holdings, Inc. ("GTCAM") are consolidated in the financial statements of the Group.
+The investments in other operating companies Metropolitan Bank and Trust Company ("Metrobank"), AXA Philippines Life and General Insurance Corporation ("AXA Philippines"), Toyota Financial Services Philippines Corporation ("TFSPC"), MPIC and Sumisho Motor Finance Corporation ("SMFC") are reported through equity accounting.